jmcmorris/CreaDocs/src/api/siege.util.rst

       :type y: int

-      :param loopWidth:  How far to check on the x axis from param x
+      :param loopWidth:  The loopWidth of the realm.
+Use realm.size.loopWidth for :class:`Rect` and realm.size.loopTileWidth for Tile:class:`Rect`.

       :type loopWidth: int